Rick-Phoenix/sketch/docs/src/cli_docs.md

 ## `sketch`

 🖌️ Templating made simple.
-Define and generate reusable structures for all sorts of projects
+A tool to define and generate files and reusable project structures

 **Usage:** `sketch [OPTIONS] <COMMAND>`